 Water and ice

 Fix them the old-fashioned way — with water and ice.
-Drain the noodles in a strainer and rinse well with cold water.
+Drain the noodles in a strainer, and rinse well with cold water.
 Place some ice cubes on top of the noodles while rinsing to make the water even colder.
-Not only does this stop the cooking process immediately, it also prevents the noodles from sticking together and gives them a firmer texture.
+Not only does this stop the cooking process immediately, but it also rinses away some of the starch coating and prevents the noodles from sticking together.